stanhuan/stanhuan.com/src/pages/blog/post4.md

 featuredImage: https://cdn-images-1.medium.com/max/2752/1*ncewmJcZEgU2kyKIpDQQTA.png
 ---

 As part of my Software Engineering degree, the [Fourth Year Design Project (FYDP) or Capstone](https://uwaterloo.ca/capstone-design/) is a year long group project to conceptualize and design a software project.
-My group members (Holly, Bhavika, Riley, Samuel) and I decided to create a new product in the area of data visualization and user experience.
+My group members and I decided to create a new product in the area of data visualization and user experience.

 ![Illustration from [unDraw](https://undraw.co/)](https://cdn-images-1.medium.com/max/2752/1*ncewmJcZEgU2kyKIpDQQTA.png)